 Recognizing the differences between a detox and cleanse is essential whether you’re recommending a program or undertaking one yourself.
-A detox or cleanse program is recommended for those suffering from frequent fatigue, headaches, joint pain, high blood pressure, anxiety or food sensitivities.
+A detox or cleanse program is recommended for those suffering from occasional fatigue, headaches, joint discomfort, anxiousness or food sensitivities.

 What Exactly is a Detox?

 Detoxification is a cleansing process by which impurities are removed from the blood through the liver and kidneys.
 It’s designed to eliminate harmful toxins such as chemicals and heavy metals from the body.
 Detoxification is achieved by converting these harmful toxins into waste and eliminating them from the body.

 The process of detoxification is largely dependent on the kidneys and liver, which are the main organs responsible for filtering and excreting waste from the body.
 Detoxification can only be reached by enhancing the body’s detoxification pathways through the kidneys and liver.
 This can be accomplished through important diet and lifestyle changes to go along with a supplement protocol.

 A cleanse program is primarily focused on cleaning out the colon and digestive tract through removal of toxins, fecal matter, parasite and fungi.
 Similar to detoxification, a cleanse is performed by making significant dietary changes to help your body rid itself of these harmful toxins.

 The term cleanse has come to be associated with fasting but that’s not the case.
 Fasting is representative of a juice cleanse that doesn’t deliver long-lasting results.
 Fortunately, starving doesn’t have to go hand in hand with cleansing.